jquatier/chipotlexa/README.md

 You: _"Alexa, use Chipotle to place an order."_

 Alexa: _"Ok, It looks like last time you ordered a chicken burrito bowl...
-You would like to order this again."_
+Would you like to order this again?"_

 You: _"Yes."_